MapsPeople/docs/collections/_web/v3/guides/search_and_filtering.md

 }, 500));
 ```

 The `debounce` method is there to ensure that the service is not being called too rapidly.
+This method delays the execution of the function by 500ms, unless `debounce` is called again within 500ms, in which case the timer is reset.

-This delays the execution by 500ms unless debounce is called agian within 500ms then the timer is reset.
+See this article ["What is debouncing" by Jamis Charles](https://medium.com/@jamischarles/what-is-debouncing-2505c0648ff1) for a more detailed description of the `debounce` concept.

-See this [article](https://medium.com/@jamischarles/what-is-debouncing-2505c0648ff1) for a more detailed description of the concept.
+When the function executes, we check to see if the input is empty or not.
+If the input is not empty, we proceed to construct the request object.

-When the function executes we check to see if the input is empty or not.
-If the input is not empty we proceed to construct the request object.
+When the function executes, we check to see if the input is empty or not.
+If the input is not empty, we proceed to construct the request object.

-We pass the value as the `q` property and set the `includeOutsidePOI` property to true.
+We pass the value as the `q` property and set the `includeOutsidePOI` property to `true`.
 When the Promise resolves the response is passed to the displayResults helper function.

-If the input is empty we clear both the result list and reset the map filter by calling the helper functions `clearResults` and `clearFilter`.
+If the input is empty, we clear both the result list and reset the map filter by calling the helper functions `clearResults` and `clearFilter`.

 ```javascript
 function displayResults(locations) {